DeLinda Mrowka - Board Chair

 Jana’s accomplishments include being named an Ad Age Media Maven in 2002, one of the “Media 100” by Media Magazine in 2005, and an Outstanding Alumnus by her alma mater, Michigan State University, in 2006.

-Under his leadership at SCETV, the dual licensee, statewide public media network has expanded both its national reach and its statewide impact.
+Under his leadership, SCETV expanded both its national reach and its statewide impact.
 Padgett has encouraged the use of SCETV’s robust broadcast infrastructure to address important issues, such as South Carolina’s existing digital divide.
 Through initiatives, like datacasting, at-home-learning and wireless hotspot and local broadband projects, the network has leveraged its unique assets to better serve the citizens of the state and strengthen local partnerships.

 Padgett has also worked to move the needle on diversity, equity and inclusion in the public media system.
 In 2019, he participated in the prestigious Diversity Leaders’ Initiative at Furman University’s Riley Institute.
 Inspired by the experience, Padgett collaborated with the Riley Institute to establish a public media-focused version of the program.